awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

 ## Step 5: Launch an instance into your public subnet<a name="vpc-subnets-commands-example-launch-instance-ipv6"></a>

 To test that your public subnet is public and that instances in the subnet are accessible from the internet, launch an instance into your public subnet and connect to it\.
 First, you must create a security group to associate with your instance, and a key pair with which you'll connect to your instance\.
-For more information about security groups, see [Security groups for your VPC](VPC_SecurityGroups.md)\.
+For more information about security groups, see [Control traffic to resources using security groups](VPC_SecurityGroups.md)\.
 For more information about key pairs, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **To launch and connect to an instance in your public subnet**